Ride IllinoisRide Illinois

 Ride Illinois, your statewide bicycle advocacy organization, working with IDOT to improve safety of cyclists and motorists on the road, has an easy way to help.

 Thanks to IDOT’s Injury Prevention funding, we are reimbursing Illinois schools $2 per student (up to $2,000 per school per grant year, higher if our grant funds allow) for staff time to assign and use our free, online BikeSafetyQuiz (BSQ) lessons as 20-30 minute online assignments.
-(The quiz stands alone as a lesson.
-There is no accompanying material for the teacher to present, so this could be a remote learning assignment.)
-Over 300,000 Illinois students and others have used the interactive, quiz-based BSQ resource to close an education gap and to make our roads safer.
+Over 340,000 Illinois students and others have used the interactive, quiz-based BSQ resource to close an education gap and to make our roads safer.

-This year’s grant, which runs from October 1, 2023 to September 30, 2024, is available for three different BSQ lessons and student audiences:
+This year’s grant, which runs from October 1, 2025 to September 15, 2026 is available for three student audiences:

 Not sure which quiz is appropriate for your students?
 Before submitting your application, complete our Child Bicyclist Quiz and Adult Bicyclist Quiz to better understand the content and concepts included in each.